eyra/fertility-prediction-challenge/README.md

 For this challenge the F1 leaderboard is the main leaderboard.

-ℹ️ The Python code to calculate the metric scores used to create the challenge leaderboards are included in this repo.
-You can evaluate your own predictions using the ```score(prediction_path, ground_truth_path, output)``` function in ```run.py``` to determine your method performance scores on the training data.
+ℹ️ The Python code to calculate the metric scores used to create the challenge leaderboards is included in this repo.
+Check out [score.py](https://github.com/eyra/fertility-prediction-challenge/blob/master/score.py).

 ## PreFer Challenge scope